matthewdovey/BittrexTracker/README.md

 $ brew install carthage
 ```

-To integrate SnapKit into your Xcode project using Carthage, specify it in your Cartfile:
+To integrate BittrexTracker into your Xcode project using Carthage, specify it in your Cartfile:

 ```bash
 github "matthewdovey/BittrexTracker"